-Lower Your Monthly Car Payments
+1. Lower Your Monthly Car Payments

-A lower interest rate is always a good thing, because until your loan is paid back, you have to pay your lender interest on the loan balance you still have outstanding.
-So, the lower your interest rate, the less interest charges you will pay (assuming your loan term length does not change).
+A lower interest rate is always a good thing because until your loan is paid back, you have to pay your lender interest on the loan balance you still have outstanding.
+So, the lower your interest rate, the less in interest charges you will pay (assuming your loan term length does not change).

 If your new loan extends the number of months over which you pay for your car, your payments will be lower (assuming your interest rate is not higher than before refinancing or you do not finance too many additional costs into your new loan).
 Again, lower payments are a good thing.
 However, because of the way car loan interest works, the more months over which you pay for your car, the more interest charges you pay for with your payments.
-The point you should take away from this concept is that if you extend your loan term, you may pay more for your car cumulatively over the term length of your loan.
+So, know that if you extend your loan term, you may pay more for your car cumulatively over the term length of your loan.
 Still, it is possible to extend your loan term and pay less for your car by refinancing to a sufficiently lower interest rate.

 Now, let’s say instead of lowering your interest rate, you simply extend your loan term by 12 months.
 In this case, your new payments would be $362.61.
-These payments are over $100 less than your previous loan’s payments; however, in the end you will pay more for your car because you will pay more interest charges.
+These payments are over $100 less than your previous loan’s payments; however, in the end, you will pay more for your car because you will pay more interest charges.

 Neither of these scenarios may sound that beneficial.
 But let’s say your auto loan service company matches you with a lender that will refinance your loan such that you lower your interest rate to 3% AND extend your loan term by 12 months.
 For this new loan, your new payments would be $341.75 (versus $469.70 originally) and you would save over $500 in interest charges over the course of your loan!
-This case illustrates the potentially huge benefits of refinancing a car loan.

-Reduce Your Interest Rate
+2. Reduce Your Interest Rate

 As the example above illustrates, monthly payments do not tell the whole story when you consider how much you pay for your car.
-If you are paying a high interest rate over a long loan term, you may have low monthly payments, but you will end up paying a great deal of money for your car by the end of your loan.
+If you are paying a high-interest rate over a long loan term, you may have low monthly payments, but you will end up paying a great deal of money for your car by the end of your loan.
 For this reason, some refinance customers have the goal of reducing their interest rates.

-Remove (or Add) Someone as a Co-signer
+3. Remove (or Add) Someone as a Co-signer

-The reasons for refinancing discussed above should not lead you to believe that the only reasons to refinance are related to saving money.
+Not all customers refinance to save money.
 Sometimes, a person may have more personal reasons to refinance, such as removing someone from his/her car loan.
 For instance, when a relationship comes to an end, a person may want to remove his/her ex-partner from his/her car loan.

-At IFS, we understand that everyone has a story, which is why our Finance Advisers take the time to listen to every customer’s reasons for refinancing.
+At Innovative Funding Services (IFS), we understand that everyone has a story, which is why our Finance Advisors take the time to listen to every customer’s reasons for refinancing.
 If you are looking to refinance your car loan, apply today.
-We will assign a dedicated Finance Adviser to you who will work to find you an auto loan that meets your needs.
+We will assign a dedicated Finance Advisor to you who will work to find you an auto loan that meets your needs.